nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following activity diagram summaries the flow of event when a user executes the addon command:
 ![AddOn_Activity_Diagram](images/AddOn_Activity_Diagram.png)

+### Find Feature
+#### Implementation
+The Find feature allows a user to find entries that match **ANY** of the keywords provided by the user.
+This enables the user to easily sieve out all the entries that meet every single requirement the user is looking for, which will be useful when deciding where to eat.

+This feature is implemented through the `find` command, where the user will provide a list of keywords that they would like the FoodDiary to utilise to search through the various fields from the FoodDiary entries.
+The fields that can be searched through include `Name`, `Rating`, `Price`, `Address`, `TagCategory` and `TagSchool`.
+Using the provided list of keywords, the FoodDiary will search through all the specified searchable fields of all entries, and return all entries that match at least one of the keywords provided.
+The UI will then be updated to display the list of entries that were returned as a search result.

+To better understand how the Find feature works, refer to the diagrams provided for the FindAll feature, as the implementation is largely the same.

+#### Design Considerations

+##### Aspect: Whether the syntax used for the `find` command should be similar to the `add` command
+* **Alternative 1 (current choice):** Implement the `find` command without using similar syntax to the `add` command (eg. `find 5/5 $4-6 western` instead of `find ra/5 p/4-6 c/western`)
+    * Pros: Lesser syntax required, making the command more user-friendly (**Important as the `find` command will be executed by the user many more times as compared to the `add` command**)
+    * Cons: Makes the implementation less standardised across different commands
+* **Alternative 2:** Implement the `find` command by using similar syntax as the `add` command
+    * Pros: Makes the implementation more standardised across different commands
+    * Cons: Greatly slows down the efficiency of performing searches on the FoodDiary, which will negatively impact the user experience

+##### Aspect: How the user input keywords for the `Rating` and `Price` fields should be implemented
+* **Alternative 1 (current choice):** Implement the rating and price fields with additional syntax (eg. Rating implemented as `RATING/5` instead of `RATING`, and price implemented as `$PRICE` or `$PRICE-PRICE` instead of `PRICE` or `PRICE-PRICE`)
+    * Pros: More intuitive keywords for the user to type out when performing their search
+    * Cons: More typing is required, with additional syntax that needs to be strictly followed
+* **Alternative 2:** Implement the rating and price fields without additional syntax
+    * Pros: Keywords can be typed out faster, makes performing searches more efficient
+    * Cons: Possibility of user getting back results for rating when finding for price, or getting back results for price when finding for rating

 ### FindAll Feature
 #### Implementation